Evidence-Based Insights: Remote Respiratory Care

 Asthma is a chronic respiratory condition that affects the airways and lungs.
 Due to airway narrowing, patients with asthma experience varying severity and frequency of recurrent attacks of breathlessness and wheezing.
 In asthma, airway obstruction can be reversible with inhaled medicines.

-Notably, remote patient monitoring detected physiological abnormalities in 18.6% of patients.
+A new literature review published in the Journal of Allergy and Clinical Immunology examined the application of remote monitoring in managing pediatric patients with asthma and allergies.
+The research showed that remote monitoring detected physiological abnormalities in 18.6% of the patients.
 Early detection led to prescription adjustments, decreased episodes of shortness of breath, reduced need for rescue inhalers, and improved symptom management.
-Additionally, a 99.1% patient adherence to RPM was observed.
-Those who opted out discontinued the did so due to symptom improvement or cost.
+Additionally, 99.1% patients showed adherence to remote monitoring.

 Remote Peak Flow Meter Use in Chronic Respiratory Conditions